Treblle/community/articles/mastering_async_await_in_js.md

 ### Custom Promises

-A promise in JavaScript is a function that lets us resolve or reject based on the values we want.
+A promise in javascript is a function that lets us resolve or reject based on the values we want

 ```js
 // Syntax

 new Promise((resolve, reject) => {
 	// Returns the value and breaks out of this code block

 	resolve("some value"); // Throws an error and breaks out of this code block

 	reject("some error");
 });
 ```

-Sometimes, when working with custom packages from npm, some of them might not implement promises but still use callback statements.
-Here's how we can create a custom promise-based wait function using `setTimeout`:
+Some custom packages from npm most times do not make use of promises but are still using callback functions.
+Here is how we can create a custom promise based wait function using `setTimeout`

 ```js
 const wait = (seconds) => {